 The University of Norwich outlines ten types of leadership.
 The more 'relaxed' stances require utter faith from those who are not in a position of power.
 If you're not a corporate Casanova or a revolutionary empathetic enough to personally satisfy each employee, you're going to need to earn respect from a greater distance.

 I believe there are two cornerstones to winning people’s faith in an authentic but authoritative way:

 1. Do the things your juniors can’t

-You’re the boss for a reason, right?
-People expect you to do the things they are not qualified to.
-They trust you to, because without you, they have no product for their labour and certainly no income.
-If you sit idle or expend your energy watching the minutae, you're giving your employees the time to notice you do so.
+The boss is the boss for a reason, right?
+People expect a leader to do the things they are not qualified to.
+They trust too, because without a boss, they have no product for their labour and certainly no income.
+If that manager sits idle or expends his energy watching the minutae, he's giving his employees the time to notice him do so.

 2. A good boss stands as lookout, but also looks down

 There is no sense in bossing people about if you cannot trust them to perform.

 Unfortunately, group projects suck.
 They have haunted me for years and I always end up pre-emptively carrying the full workload to prevent possible mishaps.
 Bad, bad leadership.

 However, out in the big scary real world outside of the confines of academia, things work differently.
 You hire experienced individuals, or people you are willing to make a commitment to developing.
 Therefore, if you are unable to recognise a job well done when you see it, you are impossible to impress, and people will stop trying.

 Leaders have selected people to do their jobs because they are competent.
 Competence is not worthy of praise, and praise can be patronising.
 It is about teaching: entrusting your team with further responsibility and consequent privileges.
 These show your staff your reciprocal reliance on them, just as they rely on you.
 This heightened responsibility doesn’t need to be framed as a promotion.